In some cases, we earn commissions from affiliate links in our posts.

 British Mysteries on Prime Video at Amazon

-Endeavor – This wonderful British mystery series is a prequel to Inspector Morse, and a Prime membership lets you watch four series for free (the fifth should his our shores any day now, but we can't be sure how long it will take to end up on Prime).
+Endeavour – This series is a prequel to Inspector Morse, and a Prime membership lets you watch five series for free.

 The Worricker Trilogy – This political thriller stars Bill Nighy (Billy Mack from Love Actually, among other roles) as MI5 officer Johnny Worricker, and features an impressive set of British and American guest stars.